sfluor/dotfiles/README.md

 Sfluor dotfiles

-To link the dotfiles simply execute the `link.sh` script
+To link the dotfiles simply execute the `dotfiles.sh` script

 ## i3